 - Read the information on this webpage carefully.

-- Once you have applied to the University, please complete the online Eni Scholarship application form (available at: )
+- Second, once you have applied to the University for admission, please complete the online Eni Scholarship application form (see below)

 - Please note that incomplete and ineligible applications will not be considered for an Eni Scholarship.

 Deadline: The deadline for submission of the form is 12 noon, UK time, on Friday, March 16, 2018.